THESE ARE SCARY TIMES.

 1. Practice social distancing, or what I like to call physical distancing, but don't isolate.
 Isolation is horrible for people's mental health.
-Find ways of staying connecting whether it is through texting, calling, or facetime and consider scheduling social events such as a virtual coffee date or happy hour through Zoom or Google Hangouts.
+Find ways of staying connected whether it is through texting, calling, or Facetime and consider scheduling social events such as a virtual coffee date or happy hour through Zoom or Google Hangouts.
 Get creative!
 Google Chrome actually has an extension called Netflix Party that allows you to watch Netflix with your friends remotely.
 Houseparty is another fun option.

 2. Stay active!
 Even while social distancing, you can go for a walk, run, or hike.
 Many gyms are now streaming classes online, which you can do from the safety and comfort of your own home; two of my favorites are Hot8Yoga and Kinship.

 3. If you are WFH like me, try to maintain a regular routine that mirrors your typical one.
 Try to wake up and go to bed at the same time, take a shower, get out of your pajamas, have a regular start time plus a dedicated workspace if you can, schedule breaks, etc.

 4. Now is a great time to either begin or deepen a meditation practice!
 Headspace has a great introduction series.
 Some of my other favorite apps include Mindfulness, Calm, and InsightTimer.
 If you are interested in taking a class, InsightLA has online offerings.

 5. Have fun with it if you can!
 This is a great time to do things you may not normally have time for like cooking new recipes at home, taking long bubble baths, reading, journaling, or perhaps cleaning and reorganizing things at home.